2-vector bundles: Properties of 2-vector bundles

-The pre-2-stack $\prestwoVectBdl_k$ also has the direct sum as another symmetric monoidal structure.
-It induces analogously a symmetric monoidal structure on super 2-vector bundles.
-The monoidal unit is the zero super 2-vector bundle $\mathscr{O}$, which is the image of the zero super algebra bundle under the inclusion of algebras functor $\mathscr{A}$.
+The symmetric monoidal pre-2-stacks $\sAlgBdlbigrpd k-$ and $\sssAlgBdlbi_k$ have the direct sum as a second symmetric monoidal structure (\cref{re:directsum}), which induces analogously symmetric monoidal structures on $\stwoVectBdlgrpd k-$ and $\ssstwoVectBdl_k$.
+The monoidal unit is the zero super 2-vector bundle $\mathscr{O}$, which is the image of the zero super algebra bundle under the inclusion of algebra bundles.
 Thus, it has the trivial cover $\id_X$, the zero algebra bundle, the zero bimodule bundle (note that this is invertible as a bimodule bundle between zero algebras), and the zero map.
 Note that, unlike the tensor unit $\mathscr{I}$, the zero 2-vector bundle $\mathscr{O}$ is not a bundle gerbe.

 The following statement is again obvious.

 \begin{lemma} Let $\mathscr{V},\mathscr{W}$ be super 2-vector bundle over $X$, let $\mathscr{V}$ be of Morita class $A$ and $\mathscr{W}$ be of Morita class $B$.
 Then, $\mathscr{V} \oplus \mathscr{W}$ is of Morita class $A \oplus B$. \end{lemma}